Tetsuya Kakihara

 Tetsuya Kakihara (柿原 徹也, Kakihara Tetsuya) is a Japanese voice actor and singer.
-He was affiliated with 81 Produce before he became a freelancer in June 2013.
-He set up his own agency, Zynchro, in July 2014.
+He is a former member of 81 Produce.
+His agency, Zynchro, was established on 15 May 2013.

-Since 2010, Kakihara has been affiliated with Kiramune, a music label by Bandai Visual and Lantis, where he debuted as a singer with his first mini album, Still on Journey.
-His first single, "String of Pain", released on 6 February 2013, is the ending theme song to the anime Hakkenden: Eight Dogs of the East in which he voiced Shino Inuzuka.
-He has released two full albums, five mini albums, and six singles.
+In 2010, Kakihara has been affiliated with Kiramune, a music label by Bandai Visual and Lantis, where he made his first mini album, Still on Journey.
+His first single, "String of Pain", served as the ending theme song for the anime series Hakkenden: Eight Dogs of the East.
+He has released two full albums, five mini albums and six singles.
 His third single, "咲いちゃいな (Saichaina)", was released on 15 April 2015.

-Kakihara is well known for voicing roles as young boys with fiery personalities, like Natsu Dragneel from the anime Fairy Tail.
-He is well-known for voice acting in otome games, such as voicing Shin in the PSP game series Amnesia and K1-B0 from Danganronpa V3: Killing Harmony.
-Kakihara is also active in BL (boys' love) Drama CDs and anime.
+Kakihara has voiced young men with fiery personalities, including Natsu Dragneel in Fairy Tail.
+He also starred in otome games, including Shin in Amnesia and K1-B0 in Danganronpa V3: Killing Harmony.
+He is also active in BL (boys' love) Drama CDs.

 Biography

 Kakihara was fascinated by Japanese entertainment culture and decided to become a voice actor.
 In 2001, Kakihara went to the Amusement Media Academy (a vocational school for voice actors and artists) to study voice acting.
-While attending courses, he worked part-time jobs, and improved his Japanese through part-time school.
-He debuted as a professional voice actor in 2003.

-He was nominated for the "Best Male Newcomer/Rookie" award for his performance at the first Seiyu Awards in 2007.
+While attending courses, he had part-time jobs and improved his Japanese through part-time school.
+He became a professional voice actor in 2003.
+He was nominated for the Best Rookie Actor award at the 1st Seiyu Awards.